 Encoding evolutionary traits is fundamental, since this has a direct impact on the tree topology and its interpretation.
 In modern biology, most trees are inferred from sequences of DNA, with each site in the sequence acting as an independent and discrete observation (Drummond & Rambaut 2007; Maddison & Maddison 2009; Hall 2013).
-In our case, chemical abundances of stars are continuous.
-Fortunately, there are methods that uses distances matrices and it is possible to calculated distances from continuous data.
+In our case, the chemical abundances of stars are continuous.
+Fortunately, there are methods that use distances matrices and it is possible to calculate distances from continuous data.

 Distance matrices are used to quantify the differences of traits between observations.
-In the case of our study, our traits are the chemical abundances of each single stellar population as mentioned above (see also Section 3.1) which in the simulations is represented by a stellar particle.
-The distance matrix is formed by the difference in chemical abundance (or chemical distance) of all the stellar particles we used to build a tree in relation to all the other particles.
+In the case of our study, our traits are the chemical abundances of each single stellar population, as mentioned above (see also Section 3.1), which in the simulations are represented by stellar particles.
+The distance matrix is formed by the difference in chemical abundance (or chemical distance) of all the stellar particles we used to estimate a tree in relation to all the other particles.
 In order to calculate the pairwise distance of the stellar particles, we used the Euclidean distance.
 The total chemical distance between the stellar particles i and j was calculated as $D{i,j} = \sum{k=1}^{N} \sqrt{([X_k/H]i)^2 - ([X_k/H]j)^2}$.
-For more details about chemical distances and distance matrices we refer to Jofré et al. (2017).
+For more details about chemical distances and distance matrices, we refer the reader to Jofré et al. (2017).

-From the distance matrices, the phylogenetic trees are built with the Neighbor-Joining (NJ, Saitou & Nei 1987; Gascuel & Steel 2006) algorithm, which assesses the distances to find the most probable evolutionary sequence.
+From the distance matrices, the phylogenetic trees are estimated with the neighbor-joining (NJ; Saitou & Nei 1987; Gascuel & Steel 2006) algorithm, which assesses the distances to find the most probable evolutionary sequence.
 This algorithm, unlike others available in the literature, does not compel equal distance between the root of the tree and any of the tips.
-This is an important consideration, because it is known that chemical evolution differs from place to place and from chemical element to chemical element (e.g. Matteucci 2012; Maiolino & Mannucci 2019; Johnson et al. 2022).
-Apart from this assumption that agrees with our knowledge of chemical evolution of galaxies, NJ methods can be used to infer phylogenies from distance matrices (Atteson 1997; Kuhner & Felsenstein 1994; Lemey et al. 2004; Mihaescu et al. 2009; Jofré et al. 2017; Jackson et al. 2021).
-The NJ method has the advantage to be very fast and simple to implement, which satisfies our needs, since we aim to empirically test phylogenetic approaches in a dataset which is not one governed by the biological law of evolution.
-For more fundamental discussion about the usage of NJ trees in galaxy evolution, we refer to Eldridge et al (in prep).
+This is an important consideration, because it is known that chemical evolution differs from place to place and from chemical element to chemical element (e.g., Matteucci 2012; Maiolino & Mannucci 2019; Johnson et al. 2023).
+Apart from this assumption that agrees with our knowledge of the chemical evolution of galaxies, NJ methods can be used to infer phylogenies from distance matrices (Kuhner & Felsenstein 1994; Atteson 1997; Lemey et al. 2004; Mihaescu et al. 2009; Jofré et al. 2017; Jackson et al. 2021).
+The NJ method has the advantage of being very fast and simple to implement, which satisfies our needs, since we aim to empirically test phylogenetic approaches in a data set that is not one governed by the biological law of evolution.
+For more fundamental discussion about the usage of NJ trees in galaxy evolution, we refer to C. J. L. Eldridge et al. (2023, in preparation).

 2.3.
+Comparing Phylogenetic Trees

-Comparing phylogenetic trees 2.3.1.
+2.3.1.
 Robinson-Foulds Distance

-One common method to compare trees is the widelyused measure of topological distance between two trees is defined by Robinson & Foulds (1981), which is referred to as Robinson-Foulds distance (hereafter RFD).
+One common method to compare trees is the widely used measure of topological distance between two trees, as defined by Robinson & Foulds (1981), which is referred to as the Robinson-Foulds distance (RFD).